openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -14

+   * changes proof type descriptions to accomodate for the batch issuance changes
+   * changed Batch Issuance endpoint to differentiate between issuance Credential Configuration, Credential Dataset and instances of Credentials with different key material
+   * changed Credential Endpoint to enable requesting multiple instances of a particular Credential Configuration and Dataset with different cryptographic material
    * clarify optionality of scope and authorization_details for Authorization Request
    * Clarify Batch Endpoint Encryption
    * Define Credential Format as a term